 Antelope Island is home to one of the largest and oldest publicly owned American Bison herds in the country.
 Explore over 42 sq. miles of scenic views.

 Are you interested in going on a Great Salt Lake Tour?
 Many guests who visit Salt Lake City express an interest in the Great Salt Lake.
-However, the Great Salt Lake in and of itself, isn’t really all that great.
-You can’t swim in it because you will float with all the salt and quite frankly it stinks and there are lots of dead fish and birds lying around.
+However, the lake in and of itself isn’t really all that great.
+You can’t swim in it because you will float with all the salt, and quite frankly, it stinks and there are lots of dead fish and birds lying around.

 The time of day that you visit the Great Salt Lake and Antelope Island is also important.
-Some tour companies schedule Great Salt Lake Tours in the early afternoon at times such as 1:30, 2:00, 2:30 and 3:00.
-This is a mistake during the Summer and even into the fall.
+Some tour companies schedule tours in the early afternoon at times such as 1:30, 2:00, 2:30 and 3:00.
+This is a mistake during the summer and even into the fall.
 It is very hot at that time of day and there are lots of bugs.
-So ask yourself do you really want to go visit a hot stinky lake during the hottest time of day?
+So ask yourself, do you really want to go visit a hot stinky lake during the hottest time of day?

 Note: these tours take 4-5 hours and cost a minimum of $240 even for 1 person.
 They are also booked on demand only.
 So it’s best to contact us in advance.
 We can take up to 6 people in our red van.
 It’s $250 split between groups of 4-6.